A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: FEM Simulations

-The fiber-to-CBG distance $h$ has a significant influence on the achievable Purcell enhancement, as can be seen from Fig.~\ref{fig:figure1}(c) for a wavelength of $\lambda=939.5$\,nm. $F_\mathrm{P}$-values between 50 and 25 are observed in the simulations for 200$< <$1000\,nm.
-This large influence stems from the close proximity of the fiber to the cavity, effectively becoming part of the cavity itself~\cite{rickert_optimized_2019,barbiero_design_2022} and affecting the $Q$-factor.
+The fiber-to-CBG distance $h$ has a significant influence on the achievable Purcell enhancement, as can be seen from Fig.~\ref{fig:figure1}(c) for a wavelength of $\lambda=939.5$\,nm. $F_\mathrm{P}$-values between 50 and 25 are observed in the simulations for $200<h<1000$\,nm.
+This large influence stems from additional vertical confinement to the hCBG mode in vertical direction by the present fiber.
+As shown in S.I., section~S2, placing the fiber-facet at regions of high (low) hCBG mode intensity in vertical direction, causes a decrease (increase) in the mode's $Q$-factor by up to 45\%.
+Since the mode volume stays nearly constant, the $h$-dependency of $Q$ leads to an $h$-dependent $F_\mathrm{P}$.
+The fiber can be considered as effectively becoming part of the hCBG cavity.
+Noteworthy, the $h$-dependent $Q$ should allow to access the fiber-to-hCBG distance via mode linewidth measurements in the experiment.
 Note that the drop in simulated $F_\mathrm{P}$ at h$<$200\,nm originates from a shift in the cavity mode wavelength, since the $h$-dependent simulation is carried out for a constant wavelength.
-The cavity mode starts to red-shift to longer wavelengths when the fiber comes in close proximitty to the hCBG structure, due to increased effective refractive index.
-The in-fiber efficiency is only marginally affected and stays between 80-85\% over the investigated $h$-range, indicating the narrow collimation of the hCBG-mode's emission at these distances.
+The cavity mode starts to red-shift to longer wavelengths when the fiber comes in close proximity to the hCBG structure, due to increased effective refractive index. $\eta_\mathrm{FC\text{-}SPS}$ is only marginally affected and stays between 80-85\% over the investigated $h$-range, indicating the narrow collimation of the hCBG-mode's emission at these distances.

-An additional parameter with a more significant effect on the in-fiber efficiency is the lateral displacement of the UHNA3's fiber-core with respect to the center of the QD-hCBG cavity.
+An additional parameter with a more significant effect on the $\eta_\mathrm{FC\text{-}SPS}$ is the lateral displacement of the UHNA3's fiber-core with respect to the center of the QD-hCBG cavity.
 The deviation from the maximum efficiency with lateral displacements of the fiber are shown in Fig.~\ref{fig:figure1}(d), with the indicated alignment accuracy of $\pm200$\,nm of the pigtailing process still yielding $>90\%$ of the maximum fiber-efficiency.

 Note that the simulations in Fig.~\ref{fig:figure1} assumed an ideal position of the embedded QD, perfectly centered vertically and laterally in the center hCBG disc.
 Furthermore, the central mode wavelength $\lambda_\mathrm{C}$ in the hCBG cavity can be varied by $\pm10$\,nm by slightly varying the diameter of the central hCBG disc, without affecting the simulated efficiency significantly.